Health Profession Student Training

 The A.T.T.A.C.
 Health Professions Student Training Program brings health professions students together to learn about tobacco abuse, prevention, and cessation issues.
 Students who participate in this program benefit from an increased understanding of the pharmacology of nicotine, tobacco use, and NRT; increased awareness of the effects of smoking and tobacco use; improved knowledge of how to help patients change unhealthy behaviors; and enhanced skills for dealing with dependent/addicted patients.

-A.T.T.A.C. incorporates online learning modules, live training sessions, and service learning opportunities into the curriculum to ensure that health professions students receive comprehensive training on the consequence of tobacco use and, most importantly, on how to counsel patients to avoid or stop tobacco use.
+A.T.T.A.C. incorporates online learning modules and live training sessions into the curriculum to ensure that health professions students receive comprehensive training on the consequence of tobacco use and, most importantly, on how to counsel patients to avoid or stop tobacco use.
 A key component of the program is motivational interviewing, a highly effective technique for counseling patients on any variety of unhealthy behaviors.